-There is more to Guinea Pigs than just pellets and a cage.
-These adorable animals have some interesting habits when it comes to play-time or activities in and out of their cage.
+There is more to guinea pigs than just pellets and a cage.
+These adorable animals have some interesting habits regarding play-time or activities in and out of their cage.

 Is There a Difference in Activity Between Male Guinea Pigs and Female Guinea Pigs?

-The majority of people who have guinea pigs as pets claim that males tend to be somewhat active and even violent sometimes, however, this behavior is similarly seen in the females as well.
+The majority of people who have guinea pigs as pets claim that males tend to be somewhat active and even violent sometimes.
+However, this behavior is similarly seen in the females as well.

-What is even more interesting is that some people noticed their male guinea pigs are quite lazy, when at the same time the females are extremely active and running around.
-This female guinea pig behavior is logical – females tend to be more curious, active and on guard due to their maternal instinct of protecting the offspring.
+What is even more interesting is that some people noticed their male guinea pigs are quite lazy, while the females are extremely active and running around.
+This female guinea pig behavior is logical – females tend to be more curious, active, and on guard due to their maternal instinct of protecting the offspring.

 Are Guinea Pigs More Active During the Night or Day?

 As an owner, you can freely interact and play with the guinea pig since their resting schedule resembles our own schedule.
-They behave similarly to us humans when it comes to sleep time.
+They behave similarly to us humans when it comes to sleeping time.
 If you are away, they use that time to rest, and when you are at home, they are normally aware of this, even if they are not overly active.

 Guinea pigs rarely get up during nighttime hours, and when they do, it is for their toilet needs and to nibble a bite or two, then they go back to sleep.

 In case you oversleep, you won’t notice them being woken up.
-They get easily accustomed to meal hours, so if you feed them every day at the same time over and over, they will adjust to this and even remind you when it is meal time.
+They get easily accustomed to meal hours, so if you feed them every day at the same time, they will adjust to this and even remind you when it is meal time.
 To let you know they are hungry, they will start moving more or running around the cage actively.

 What Is a Normal Guinea Pig Behavior?